ppetrovtv/pine_script_docs/source/Strategies.rst

    all intrabar prices are available for order execution.
 #.
 If the option “Recalculate On Every Tick” in strategy properties is
    enabled (or strategy(..., calc\_on\_every\_tick=true, ...) is
-   specified in script), code is still calculated only on bar’s close, following the above logic.
+   specified in script), code is still calculated only on bar's close, following the above logic.

 .. image:: images/Filled_stategy.png